6 Expert Tips on How to Make an Organized Shopping List

 “Once you’ve settled on the items that are to be on that week’s shopping list,” says Lowe, “figure what coupons you have and place asterisks beside the corresponding items.”
 Because you’ve made the list first, you won’t be tempted to buy things you don’t need just because you have coupons.

-Check out these 11 ways to save money immediately at the grocery store.
+Check out these other ways to save money on groceries.

 You know that feeling: you’ve made your shopping list and checked it twice.
 But once you’re in the store and standing in front of myriad items, you start to doubt yourself.
 Did you really see basil in your spice rack?
 Or was that oregano?
-(And speaking of spices, have you tried this spice-rubbed salmon recipe yet?)
 If that’s you, then the founder of PromotionCode, Mike Catania, feels your pain and offers the following solution: Take photos of what’s inside your cabinets.
 If it seems like overkill, ask yourself if you’d rather purchase that third bottle of dried basil leaves instead.